-Hadoop is an open-source platform, specifically designed to store very large datasets using clusters.
-It supports both structured and unstructured data and scales effortlessly, so is great for organisations that are likely to need extra capacity without much notice.
-It can also handle a huge number of tasks without any latency.
+Hadoop is an open source platform designed to store very large datasets using clusters.
+It supports both structured and unstructured data and scales effortlessly, so it is a great tool for organisations that are likely to need extra capacity without much notice, and it can also handle a huge number of tasks without any latency.
 This is a great option for organisations that have the developer resource to implement Java, but it does require some effort to get up and running.

 MongoDB is very useful for organisations that use a combination of semi-structured and unstructured data.
-This could be, for example, organisations that develop mobile apps, those that need to store data relating to product catalogues, or data used for real-time personalisation.
+This could be, for example, organisations that develop mobile apps that need to store data relating to product catalogues, or data used for real-time personalisation.

 Rather than simply storing big data, Rainstor compresses and de-duplicates data, providing storage savings of up to 40:1.
 It doesn't lose any of the datasets in the process, making it a great option if an organisation wants to take advantage of storage savings.
 Rainstor is available natively for Hadoop and uses SQL to manage data.

-Once you have your data stored, you'll need to add some tools to find the information you want to analyse or visualise.
+Once you have your data stored, you'll need to invest in tools to help you find the information you want to analyse or visualise.
 Our top three tools will help you extract the data you need without the hassle of manually trawling through it all (a task that's impossible for humans to do anyway if you hold thousands or more records).